Azure/bacc/docs/tutorials/vizer.md

 a NodeJS-based web-server, using an Azure App Service. `vizer-hub` is configured to use Azure Batch as the compute backend for running the visualization tasks.

+For this tutorial, we will use configuration files from [examples/vizer] folder.
+The `deployment.bicep` is the entry point for this deployment and `config.jonc` is the configuration file that contains all the
+To use these files, copy them to the config folder.

 ## Key Design Elements

 * `vizer-hub`, deployed as an Azure App Service, acts as the landing page for users.
 The UI allows users to browse